electricherd/audiobookfinder/README.md

 * common.rs for common helper, such as a thread-pool

 ### ToDo:
-* the thrussh build-in is still an issues, for some reason not working for weeks (a bit demotivating, ok, also vacations :blush:)
+* further client thrussh improvements, add secure identification by using zero-knowledge
-* change interface of ctrl messages to possibly decouple ctrl dependency ... maybe
+* change interface of ctrl messages to possibly decouple ctrl dependency ... (redo tui messages, ctrl messages (maybe into extra mod)
 * not think of travis CI
-* redo tui messages, ctrl messages (maybe into extra mod)
 * understand trussh communication, creating key, authorize
 * test more different targets using [this](https://github.com/japaric/trust)
 * use state machine like [state_machine_future](https://github.com/fitzgen/state_machine_future) for client and server, the example looks promising